DHANYASREE-KG/Construction-Cost-Estimation/README.md

       +
 Labour Estimation
       +
-Future Price Forecasting
+Inflation Forecasting
       +
-Residential Layout Planning
+3D Building Visualization
       +
-3D Visualization
+Project Budget Planning

-      +
+⚠️ Disclaimer

-Automated Cost Reports
+The predicted construction cost is an estimated value generated using machine learning models and historical data.
+It should be used for preliminary planning and budgeting purposes only and should not be considered a final construction quotation.

-This can help create an integrated intelligent system for residential construction planning and estimation.
+📄 License

-📜 License
+This project is intended for academic and educational purposes.

-This project is developed for academic, educational, and research purposes.
+👨‍💻 Author

-👤 Author
+Your Name

-Construction Price Prediction – AI Project
+Computer Science / Information Technology Student

 ⭐ Conclusion

-BuildCost AI demonstrates the integration of Machine Learning, Deep Learning, FastAPI, and web technologies to develop an intelligent residential construction cost prediction system.
+BuildCost AI demonstrates how machine learning can be applied to residential construction cost estimation.
+By combining construction parameters, material quantities, labour metrics, engineered features, and multiple machine learning models, the system provides a practical approach for estimating future construction costs through both a web interface and REST API.

-By analyzing historical construction data and project parameters, the system provides data-driven preliminary construction cost estimates that can assist homeowners, builders, contractors, architects, and construction planners during the planning and budgeting stages.
+The Tuned XGBoost model achieved an R² score of 85.79% on the project's evaluation setup, making it the best-performing model among the evaluated approaches.